fabvalaaah/rlec/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-n=<OUTPUT_FILE_PATH><br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;path to output file (default is the same directory as the input file)

-File resulting from compression operation is automatically created with the suffix `_rle` added to the name of the input file.<br/>
+File resulting from compression operation is automatically created with the suffix "_\_rle_" added to the name of the input file.<br/>
-File resulting from decompression operation is automatically created with the suffix `_raw` added to the name of the input file.
+File resulting from decompression operation is automatically created with the suffix "_\_raw_" added to the name of the input file.

 ## Disclaimer